cjstoll/SNTemp/README.md

 [pe-bar-chart](https://github.com/platform-experience/serviceportal-widget-library/tree/master/highcharts/pe-bar-chart)

-## Additional Notes (not necessary if LOW/PRO code level)
+## Additional Information/Notes
 > FYI and 'Good to Know' information about the widget.

+> If LOW/PRO code then this information would be in the config.md and the section is not necessary.

 ### Platform Plug-in Dependencies
 > If LOW/PRO code then this is in the config.md else guide user to what Platform Plug-ins must be activated for the widget to function.